 XIII.
 Residency Subsidy

-A subsidy of up to NT$40,000 is available to cover eligible operating expenses, including but not limited to creative materials, equipment, sharing sessions, lectures, workshops, exhibitions, presentations, accommodation expenses, design and printing costs, or licensing fees.
+A subsidy of up to NT$40,000 is available to cover eligible recurrent costs, including but not limited to creative materials, equipment rental, exhibition fees, lectures, workshops, exhibitions, presentations, accommodation expenses, design and printing costs, or licensing fees.

 Subsidies are subject to Taiwan income tax regulations.